 You have to keep going even though it hurts, even though your scared and you have lost faith in yourself.
 Keep going anyway.
 I love what Christy Wright said during her conference, Business boutique, “Fear is normal, failure is good, fear is a choice.
 You cannot succeed if you never failed.”

 Later on, I got inspired to learn how to make a rose.
 I saw a paper flower with a rose center from a Instagram post (You can read about that in my upcoming blog, “My inspiration board”).
 After learning on youtube, it was so difficult for me to make a rose.
 So, I decided to make a rose my own way and create my own Ann Neville Design template.
 An easier way to make paper roses.
 With months of practice, I finally got it down, and I shared it with the world.
 That’s when my social media business account grew rapidly.
 I made something I loved and helped others love it too.
 It was such a joy to do something you enjoy and others enjoy as well.
 Hold up… It’s not about me, it’s God.
 This is God’s work.
 He gave me the courage.
 He gave me hope and patience.
 He wiped away my fears and gave me strength.
 I wouldn’t be able to take on all these responsibilities in my work life and personal life.
 God is GOOD!

 Here are some pointers I learned in those 2 years:

 - Don’t give up.

 - Follow your passion.

 That’s my story.
 This is what led to my business today.
 There are easy days, and there are hard days.
-Managing a business at home is not easy but its enjoyable because we have freedom.
+Managing a business at home is not easy but it's enjoyable because we have freedom.
 We are own boss.
-We love our jobs aka paper flower making, and if you are a mom, you can be with your children!
+We love our jobs aka paper flower making.
+If you are a mom, you can be with your children!
 But, it is not easy because we have failures and disappointments along the way.
-Whether its a angry client, overload in work, a struggle learning something new, new challenges arise etc. But, you know what?
+Whether it's an angry client, overload in work, personal and family hardships, a struggle learning something new, new challenges and trials arise etc. But, you know what?
 It’s okay.